Skip to content

 Collating this information is a part of the Government’s Prevent Strategy.
 Governors will be requested at every meeting to declare any changes to this information, and should Governors sit on more than one Governing Body this information shall be relayed to Bracknell Forest Council.

-The FGB held five meetings and two attended five, four attended two, one attended three and all of the other members 100% of the meetings.
+The FGB held five meetings and four attended three out of the five meetings, six attended four, and all of the other members 100% of the meetings.

-For the Resources Committee, six meetings were held and two attended three, three attended four and the other members attended 100% of the meetings.
+For the Resources Committee, six meetings were held and three attended four our of the six meetings, one attended three and the other members attended 100% of the meetings.

-For the Teaching and Learning Committee, five meetings were held and seven attended four, four attended two, and the rest attended 100% of meetings.
+For the Teaching and Learning Committee, five meetings were held and two attended four out of the five meetings, one attended three, and the rest attended 100% of meetings.

 All absences were recorded and any apologies given were accepted by the Full Governing Body or relevant committee and minuted.
 A full copy of meeting attendance is retained by the Clerk to Governors.